Interview with painter John Kiki

 Dr Susanne Wessendorf presenting Pathways of Settlement at Hackney Museum 10 November 2016

-I am collaborating with Dr Susanne Wessendorf, Marie Curie Research Fellow at the University of Birmingham, who has invited me to make paintings to accompany her research project that explores the lives of recent migrants to East London.
-Dr Wessendorf gave a presentation about the research at Hackney Museum on Thursday 10 November 2016
+I am collaborating with Dr Susanne Wessendorf, social anthropologist at the International Inequalities Institute, London School of Economics, who has invited me to make paintings to accompany her research project that explores the lives of recent migrants to East London.
+Dr Wessendorf gave a presentation about the research at Hackney Museum on Thursday 10 November 2016.

 IN THE CITY Exhibition tour

 The exhibition IN THE CITY will tour to the East Gallery at Norwich University of the Arts in Summer 2018.
-The exhibition includes paintings depicting cities on four continents by Trevor Burgess, Mark Crofton Bell, Stephen Carter, Aida Rubio Gonzales, Marguerite Horner, Matthew Krishanu, Lee Maelzer, Jock McFadyen and Tanmoy Samanta.
+The exhibition includes paintings depicting cities on four continents by Trevor Burgess, Mark Crofton Bell, Stephen Carter, Marguerite Horner, Barbara Howie, Matthew Krishanu, Lee Maelzer, Jock McFadyen and Tanmoy Samanta.
 See the exhibition catalogue, with introduction by Robert Harbison, in "About the Work" on the Catalogue page.

 'Burgess has brought together a varied line-up of works that reflects the breadth of urban expression in contemporary painting and challenges any perception that it is an ill-equipped medium to represent the modern world'